-How to show, close, move or resize the On-Screen Keyboard (Visual Basic, Java, C#, C++, Delphi, etc.)
+How to show, close, move, or resize the on-screen keyboard in Java, C#, C++, Visual Basic, Delphi, etc.

-You can use Windows Messages to manipulate the on-screen keyboard.
+You can use Windows Messages to control the virtual keyboard.

 Example: